Arrest of Sheikh Mujibur Rahman: Legacy

 Meanwhile, after 30 July, Mostaq sent a message to the U.S. Consul General in Calcutta proposing the formation of a confederation between Bangladesh and Pakistan in exchange for the release of Mujib.
 As a result, after 16 December, Mostaq was removed from his position as foreign minister.
+The AL circulated a poster titled "Sheikh Mujib's Trial" with the aim of mobilising public opinion against the trial of Mujib.
+The Bengalis could not accept the decision to put him on trial, and therefore they launched massive protests against it.
+During their demonstrations and processions, the slogan "শেখ মুজিবের, শেখ মুজিবের, মুক্তি চাই, মুক্তি চাই" (lit.
+'Give release, give release, Sheikh Mujib's, Sheikh Mujib's') was widely used at the time.
+According to a claim made in the Organisers report, when attempts were made twice in September to meet the imprisoned Mujib with the intention of offering his release in exchange for handing over Sandwip Island to the United States, he refused to meet Farland.

 One commonly debated issue regarding Mujib's arrest is the belief that he had the opportunity to escape and lead the liberation war, but chose instead to surrender.
 According to Mujib, if he had fled, the army would have tortured Dacca's residents in their search for him.
-In the post-independence Mujib era, A. S. M. Abdur Rab, former member of the Bangladesh Chhatra League (BCL) and politician of the Jatiya Samajtantrik Dal (JSD), alleged that in 1971, Mujib had voluntarily surrendered to the Pakistan Army, and therefore he was the very first Razakar (Note: used as a pejorative term meaning "traitor" or Judas.) in history.
+In the post-independence Mujib era, A. S. M. Abdur Rab, former member of the Bangladesh Chhatra League (BCL) and politician of the Jatiya Samajtantrik Dal (JSD), alleged that in 1971, Mujib had voluntarily surrendered to the Pakistan Army, and therefore he was the very first Razakar (Note: used as a pejorative term meaning "traitors".) in history.
 His statement sparked controversy at the time.
 According to journalist Mohammad Modabber, since the leader of a revolution does not voluntarily surrender to the government, doubts arose in the minds of Bengali youths after Mujib's arrest as to whether he had mysteriously surrendered to the Pakistan Army because he did not support Bangladesh's independence.
 Historian Badruddin Umar described Mujib's arrest as a voluntary surrender.
 According to him, although the AL and its intellectual supporters referred to the event as an arrest, in reality it was a surrender, since Mujib stayed home after instructing others to flee—indicating he was waiting for the army to arrive.
 In addition, Umar criticized Mujib's surrender on the grounds that due to absence, he could not lead the liberation war.
 However, according to scholar Ghulam Murshid, since Mujib was not a revolutionary like the leftists but rather a constitutionalist, Umar's criticism was not justified.